 There are other black teas processed to brew quickly and become very strong.
 These are called CTC which stands for ‘crush, tear, curl’.
 They are black tea leaves processed into small pellets, which infuse very quickly in hot water.
 Due to the strong brew they produce, it’s perfect for adding a splash milk.

-Any bold black tea would be a good candidate for adding milk, but we recommend that all teas should be tasted without any additives first, to get a good idea of the flavor.
+Remember to taste teas without any additives first to get a good idea of the flavor.
 If after tasting you decide to add milk, great!
 You should enjoy teas any way you like them.
 But be sure to taste them without milk first.